 For more information e-mail us at email@example.com or call 503-228-7231.

 Parkrose Scholars in a private Q&A with former Mayor Charlie Hales

 Parkrose & NAYA students with Commissioner Chloe Eudaly

 Civic Scholars in the News - Portland Tribune: Portland City Club to Admit Select High School Students

-- City Club Report: Educating Citizens- A City Club report on improving civics education in Portland's high schools
+City Club Report - Educating Citizens, a report on improving civics education in Portland's high schools